Voxel-Fox-Ltd/Profile/TESTING.md

 ### Base editing

+- [x] A profile needs to be a draft to be edited.
+    - [x] If a profile is not a draft, the user is asked to convert it to one.
+    - [x] When a profile is converted to a draft, the sent messages (either to the verification or archive channel) are deleted.
 - [x] The name on a profile can be changed.
     - [x] The bot will check that the given name is not already in use.
-- [ ] A profile can be submitted.
+- [x] A profile can be submitted.
-    - [ ] The bot will check that the maximum number of profiles has not been exceeded.
+    - [x] The bot will check that the maximum number of profiles has not been exceeded.

 ### Field editing

-- [ ] All fields added to the template can be set.
+- [x] All fields added to the template can be set.
-    - [ ] The fields must have valid values as per their type.
+    - [x] The fields must have valid values as per their type.
     - [ ] Optional fields do not need to be filled, and can be cleared.
     - [ ] Fields with a command set should not be filled.

 ## Submission

-- [ ] If a template has a verification channel, a profile must be verified before it is sent to the archive channel.
+- [x] If a template has a verification channel, a profile must be verified before it is sent to the archive channel.
-- [ ] If there is no verification channel but there is an archive channel, the profile is sent to the archive channel without being checked.
+- [x] If there is no verification channel but there is an archive channel, the profile is sent to the archive channel without being checked.
+- [ ] If there are neither, the profile is just marked as both submitted and verified.

 ## Verification

-- [ ] When a profile is sent to the verification channel, an "approve" and "deny" button are both added to the associated profile.
+- [x] When a profile is sent to the verification channel, an "approve" and "deny" button are both added to the associated profile.
-- [ ] If the approve button is pressed, the message is deleted, the profile is sent to the archive channel (if one is set), and the user is sent a DM saying their profile was verified.
+- [ ] If the approve button is pressed,
+    - [ ] the message is deleted,
+    - [ ] the profile is sent to the archive channel (if one is set),
+    - [ ] and the user is sent a DM saying their profile was verified.
-- [ ] If the deny button is pressed, the moderator is asked for a reason.
-After a reason is given, the message is deleted, and the user is sent a DM saying their profile was denied, along with the reason.
+- [ ] If the deny button is pressed,
+    - [ ] the moderator is asked for a reason.
+    - [ ] After a reason is given, the message is deleted,
+    - [ ] and the user is sent a DM saying their profile was denied,
+    - [ ] along with the reason.